-Stream geomorphic assessment data specific to Allen Brook confirms the significance of the instream sediment generation, as opposed to production zone sediment inputs, and its resultant negative impact on aquatic biota habitat.
-Results from a 2005 geomorphic assessment in Allen Brook indicate that the stream channel is highly unstable and that the potential for more degradation is high (Fitzgerald 2006).
-Of 15 reaches assessed in the Allen Brook watershed, 1 was rated as being in "poor" geomorphic condition, 11 rated as being in "fair" condition and 3 rated as "good".
-In the same 15 reaches, sensitivity to further channel instability was rated as "very high" in 11 reaches, "high" in 3 reaches and "moderate" in the remaining reach.
-These conditions in turn reflect a generally degraded aquatic habitat whereby 10 reaches were rated as having "fair" habitat conditions with the remaining 5 rated as "good".
+Stream geomorphic assessment data specific to the impaired reaches of Indian Brook confirm the significance of the instream sediment generation, as opposed to production zone sediment inputs, and its resultant negative impact on aquatic biota habitat.
+Results from a 2005 geomorphic assessment in Indian Brook indicate that the stream channel is highly unstable and that the potential for more degradation is high (Fitzgerald 2006).
+Of 15 reaches assessed in the impaired portion of the Indian Brook watershed, 11 were rated as being in "fair" geomorphic condition with the remaining 4 in "good" condition.
+In the same 15 reaches, sensitivity to further channel instability was rated from "very low" to "extreme" but 13 of these reaches were rated as either "high", "very high" or "extreme".
+These conditions in turn reflect a generally degraded aquatic habitat whereby 10 of the 15 reaches were rated as having either "fair" or "poor" habitat conditions.

-The goal of this TMDL is to address the controlling factor of instream sediment production by determining the departure of existing discharge characteristics in Allen Brook from attainment stream discharge characteristics and setting flow reduction targets to allow for the reestablishment of good habitat conditions throughout the stream in order to meet VTWQS.
+The goal of this TMDL is to address the controlling factor of instream sediment production by determining the departure of existing discharge characteristics in Indian Brook from attainment stream discharge characteristics and setting flow reduction targets to allow for the reestablishment of good habitat conditions throughout the stream in order to meet VTWQS.